Qualifications and Screening

 An Academic Appointment consists of either a full-time academic appointment or a voluntary appointment on the faculty at the department of ophthalmology at a major university's medical school or at a teaching hospital located in the United States.

-Surgeons Who Meet This Qualification at Trusted LASIK Surgeons™.
+Surgeons Who Meet This Qualification at Trusted LASIK Surgeons®.

-Of the few remaining surgeons who we include in our directory who have not had a faculty appointment, they often practice in a smaller city where they do not live near a medical school or teaching hospital where they could have a faculty appointment at an ophthalmology department.
+Of the few remaining surgeons whom we include in our directory who have not had a faculty appointment, they often practice in a smaller city where they do not live near a medical school or teaching hospital where they could have a faculty appointment at an ophthalmology department.
 In such cases, we feel these surgeons are still very qualified based on their professional credentials.

 10. Participation in FDA Clinical Investigative Studies

-Manufacturers of lasers, lens implants, surgical devices, and medications, such as Alcon, Visx, Bausch and Lomb, Nidek and Wavelight, invest millions of dollars to obtain FDA approval for their ophthalmic products, not to mention millions of dollars spent to research, invent, and patent their products.
+Manufacturers of lasers, lens implants, surgical devices, and medications, such as Alcon, Visx, Bausch and Lomb, Nidek, and Wavelight, invest millions of dollars to obtain FDA approval for their ophthalmic products, not to mention millions of dollars spent to research, invent, and patent their products.
 Because of the substantial investment these manufacturers make in testing, creating, and obtaining patents and FDA approval, these companies must be especially vigilant in choosing eye surgeons to be clinical investigators for these FDA studies.
 In short, laser manufacturers and other makers of ophthalmic devices, products, and medications trust the surgeons they select based on his or her professional experience, research, and reputation.

-Manufacturers of lasers, lens implants, medications and other surgical devices subject to FDA approval, select their own investigators for FDA clinical studies by choosing those eye surgeons who have impeccable credentials.
+Manufacturers of lasers, lens implants, medications, and other surgical devices subject to FDA approval select their own investigators for FDA clinical studies by choosing those eye surgeons who have impeccable credentials.
 The manufacturers can choose from a large pool of potential surgeons and, of course, they choose only the best- those with impeccable professional credentials.

 In particular, these companies select eye doctors who are highly skilled, experienced in the procedures under FDA studies, and who are familiar with the stringent examination and follow-up requirements of FDA studies.
-Of equal importance, the laser, refractive, and cataract surgeons selected by these companies are ethical, honest and held in high regard by their peers.
+Of equal importance, the laser, refractive, and cataract surgeons selected by these companies are ethical, honest, and held in high regard by their peers.

-Laser, refractive and cataract surgeons who are selected for FDA clinical investigations either serve as principal investigators or co-investigators at the study sites.
-These investigational sites can either be affiliated with major universities or hospitals or they can be private laser centers.
+Laser, refractive, and cataract surgeons who are selected for FDA clinical investigations either serve as principal investigators or co-investigators at the study sites.
+These investigational sites can either be affiliated with major universities or hospital,s or they can be private laser centers.
 Many of these investigators will be asked to represent the companies when the data is reviewed by the FDA prior to approval of the laser procedure under study.

 Each of the lasers and IOLs (intraocular lens implants) discussed on our website requires a separate FDA approval.
-Thus, a manufacturer must obtain approval for correction of: myopia, hyperopia (usually with Astigmatism) and, more recently, additional approval for: customized Wavefront-guided laser eye surgery procedures and bladeless LASIK using the IntraLase or another FDA approved laser.
+Thus, a manufacturer must obtain approval for correction of: myopia, hyperopia (usually with astigmatism), and, more recently, additional approval for: customized Wavefront-guided laser eye surgery procedures and bladeless LASIK using the IntraLase or another FDA-approved laser.
 These investigators are also frequently asked by the companies to present the data at national and international ophthalmology meetings.

-Most of the eye surgeons listed in our Trusted LASIK Surgeons™ and Trusted Cataract Surgeons™ directories have been involved in the FDA studies as principal or co-investigators or research fellows to approve the lasers, certify other surgeons in the use of the lasers, and or teach residents and fellows in laser and cataract and implant techniques.
+Most of the eye surgeons listed in our Trusted LASIK Surgeons® and Trusted Cataract Surgeons® directories have been involved in the FDA studies as principal or co-investigators or research fellows to approve the lasers, certify other surgeons in the use of the lasers, and or teach residents and fellows in laser and cataract and implant techniques.
 Of those who do not meet this standard, many of these surgeons have participated in research and studies by the National Eye Institute of the NIH (National Institute of Health), which also chooses surgeons based on their professional accomplishments and integrity.

 These Qualifications Make Sense To Me.
 What’s Next?